Jeffail/tunny/README.md

 func (worker *interuptableWorker) TunnyInterupt() {

 	/* This is called from a separate goroutine, so only use thread safe
-	 * methods to communicate to your worker.
+	 * methods to communicate with your worker.

 	 * Something like this can be used to indicate midway through a job
 	 * that it should be abandoned, in your Job call you can simply